 The Last Bookstore is an iconic location in Downtown Los Angeles, transcending its place as California’s largest seller of new, used, and rare books into a quasi art installation.
-The Last Bookstore is also something of a cultural touchstone connecting the Age of Literacy to the Post-Information Age.
-In this post, we’ll share photos from inside the Last Bookstore, provide info and tips for visiting, and detail whether it lives up to the hype.
+It’s also a cultural touchstone connecting the Age of Literacy to the Post-Information Age.
+This post share photos from inside, info and tips for visiting, and whether it lives up to the hype.
+(Updated February 14, 2021.)

 Located at 453 S. Spring St. in Los Angeles, the Last Bookstore is convenient to numerous other DTLA points of interest.
-It’s a short walk from Grand Central Market, the MOCA, Walt Disney Concert Hall, and even the Central Library.
+It’s a short walk from Grand Central Market, the MOCA, Walt Disney Concert Hall, Central Library and, yes, even the “historic” Cecil Hotel/Stay on Main.
 We’ve previously covered it on this blog in our 1-Day Downtown Los Angeles Walking Itinerary.

 The Spring Arts Collective gallery shops feature a handful (maybe 5?) of booths that are independently-run by individual artists.
 These are essentially shops and studios for those artists, who display their art and offer it for purchase.
 Hours on these are hit or miss since they are (or seem to be) one-person operations.
 We usually visit the Last Bookstore midday on weekends, and I think we see around half of them open each time.